opencpu/opencpu-server/rpm/readme.md

 Steps to build rpm packages on Fedora, CentOS or RHEL are in this script: [buildscript.sh](buildscript.sh).

+## The user api

+Unlike ubuntu, the default configuration in redhat systems denies read access to the home directory of other users.
+Therefore, to make your home directory visible via the `/ocpu/user` api you need to set:

+	chmod +rx ~

+Or to do it for other users:

+	sudo chmod +rw /home/username

+Note that if you have SELinux enabled, you might need some additional config here as well to make user libaries readable to httpd.

 ## Debugging SELinux

 If you get mysterious permission denied errors on Fedora or CentOS, the problem is most likely SELinux (see [blog post](https://www.opencpu.org/posts/opencpu-fedora-centos/)).
 The introduction video [SELinux for mere mortals](http://www.redhat.com/resourcelibrary/videos/selinux-for-mere-mortals) is a nice primer on SELinux.